marcguery/varif/README.md

 # Limitations

-## Multi-variant CDS
+## Multi allelic CDS

-As `varif` considers only one variant at a time, the wrong mutated CDS can be translated if two different mutations occur in the same one.
+As `varif` considers only one allele at a time, the wrong mutated CDS can be translated if two different mutations occur in the same one.

 ## CDS prediction accuracy